Snorremd/distributed-clustering/README.md

 ### Client

 ## Dependencies
- * Python 2.7 - The code has been coded to work with Python 2.7.
-Older versions are untested.
-Python 3 is not supported.
+ * Python 3 - The code has been coded to work with Python 3.
+A Python 2 version is not available.
  * LXML - The lxml library is an alternative to the xml package.
 If not included in your Python distribution it can be installed by using pip install lxml (if you do not have pip, see http://lxml.de/installation.html).